Build vs. Buy: Native Integrations

 Vendor specific knowledge

-While working with 3rd party APIs is second nature for devs, in our experience, very few SaaS companies provide thoughtfully designed and documented APIs.
+While working with 3rd party APIs is second nature for developers, in our experience, very few SaaS companies provide thoughtfully designed and documented APIs.

 This is primarily because they are not developer tools by nature and do not put as much emphasis on the design of their APIs.